- Tarp Body

 Inspect your tarp for any abrasions, rips and tears, or discolored areas.
 Pay particular attention to the guyline attachment loops and where they are sewn to the tarp, these items take the most stress during a storm.

 Cut your guyline cord into suitable lengths for your typical hanging location.
-When using our Guyline Kit, we recommend 48ft (14.6m) for the ridgeline section and 6ft (1.8m) and two 10ft (3m) sections for the corners.
+When using our Guyline Kit, we recommend 48ft (14.6m) for the ridgeline section, two 6ft (1.8m) and two 10ft (3m) sections for the corners.
 Leaving the second two corner strings longer leaves some extra flexibility on getting around rocks and hard spots as well as efficiently using up the rest of the cordage.

 Ensure you have seam sealed your tarp before first use.

 Look for a spot with two sturdy trees (or other objects to attach to) that are about 12 to 15 feet apart.
 Be sure the trees are thick enough and healthy enough to hang from, we recommend at least 8 inches in diameter.
 One of the major advantages of hammock camping is not having to worry about finding a clear and flat spot for a tent.
 However, we still recommend not setting up over sharp rocks or at the edge of a cliff.